WestwoodRobotics/Archives/FRC-2583/2018/README.md

 In order to control the robot effectively, the driverstation's dashboard was modified to match our team's needs.
 The modifications were done in LabView, building upon the default dashboard.

+**NOTE FROM THE FUTURE** The driverstation code got lost in the transition to the archive repo, as it couldn't be checked out on case-insensitive file systems.

 ## The Arcade

 As a side project, our team created a retro video-game arcade station using a Raspberry Pi (see _RetroPi_).
 Our team made modifications to the sprites and sounds of the classic Super Mario Bros. video game.